-Cons: You have to pay more for phone support, product listing features and all four marketplace integrations.
+Cons: On the Standard plan, you have to pay more for some features such as scheduled CSV imports and vehicle compatibility.
 API access is only available with the Enterprise plan.

-Summary: Outstanding value from another British software company.
+Summary: An impressive feature set from another British software company.
 Excellent range of shipping integrations with parcel carriers around the world.

 The way companies charge for multichannel management software varies a lot.
 Different pricing models include: